dmwm/CMSMonitoring/doc/MONIT/README.md

 ## Data injection

-Data can be injected into MONIT through AMQ or HTTP (for data producers inside the CERN network).
+- Data can be injected into MONIT through AMQ or HTTP (for data producers inside the CERN network).
 Full set of [instructions](injection.md) for AMQ.
+- CMSWEB logs are injected with [Logstash](https://github.com/dmwm/CMSMonitoring/tree/master/doc/logstash)

 ## Data sources and visualisation/access